-There’s a HUGE difference between most commercially fermented and homemade sauerkraut.
+BIG difference between commercially fermented cabbage and homemade

 Fermented cabbage: step-by-step

-Here I use green cabbage.
-It’s cheap and simple to ferment.
-Try adding a little red cabbage, which adds a beautiful color.
-Cabbage has a lovely fresh, often crunchy taste when fermented.
-You can of course add other vegetables like too if you like.
-But I like to keep it simple here.
+Here I use green cabbage which is cheap and simple to ferment.
+Try adding red cabbage which has a beautiful color.
+Cabbage has a lovely, fresh, crunchy taste when fermented.
+You can of course add greens, seeds, and other vegetables if you like.
+Here I keep it simple.

-This particular recipe calls for whole caraway seeds, which I learned to like in Eastern Europe.
-Skip them if you don’t like the taste.
+This particular recipe calls for caraway seeds, which I learned to enjoy in Eastern Europe where fermented cabbage is popular.

-- Salt: Traditionally, much salt is used when fermenting cabbage (sauerkraut).
-Salt helps protect the veggies, makes them crunchier, and improves taste.
+- Salt: Traditionally, much salt is used when fermenting cabbage.
+Salt protects the veggies, makes them crunchier, and improves taste.

 - When to add salt?
 Add salt to the vegetable mix before fermentation.
-This supports fermentation, lessen the risk of mold, and help preserve the crunchiness of the vegetables.
+This supports fermentation, lessens the risk of mold, and preserves the crunchiness.

 - How much salt?
 Traditionally, a concentration of 2-2.5 % is considered normal, but I normally use less.
 It’s also a matter of taste.
 In this recipe, I added only a few tablespoons.
-Use unprocessed salt like Himalayan or sea salt.
+Use Himalayan or sea salt.

 - Starter culture: Body Ecology makes good ones.
-Or try Dr. Mercola’s starter that’s designed to produce vitamin K2.
-Culture starters makes fermentation stable, more predictable, and adds more good bacteria.
+A starter makes fermentation stable, predictable, and adds more bacteria.

 STEP ONE: Shred the cabbage

-The first step is to mix the starter culture with freshly pressed celery (or cabbage) juice.
+Mix the starter culture with freshly pressed celery or cabbage juice.
 Let the juice sit while shredding the vegetables.
-For 10 pounds of vegetables I use around 1-2 quarts of celery juice.
-The celery juice adds and many nutrients and also helps protect the veggies.
+For 10 pounds of vegetables I use 1-2 quarts of juice.
+The juice protects the veggies.
 If you don’t have a juicer, try adding filtered water with salt.

 In many recipes, green cabbage is the backbone of the veggie blend.
-I usually also add red cabbage.
-For variation, try adding a few carrots, sweet potatoes, parsley, ginger, and coriander leaves.
-I here added a few green apples, whole caraway seeds, and sea salt.
+Some add a few carrots, a sweet potato, parsley, ginger, or coriander leaves.